rlee-aviatrix/chargepoint/README.md

 #### Attach Gateway To Egress FQDN Filter

 - Once the egress gateway has been deployed on the new Controller, we can attach the gateway to the Egress FQDN Filter.
 This can be accomplished by uncommenting the relevant `gw_filter_tag_list` entry.
-Here's an example `fqdn.txt` with `cp-prod-ore-pci-aviatrix-gw` attached to the filter:
+Here's an example `fqdn.tf` with `cp-prod-ore-pci-aviatrix-gw` attached to the filter:

 ```
 resource "aviatrix_fqdn" "fqdn_1" {